Ukrainian Levkoy: Defects and disqualification

 The FD gene is responsible for folded ears in cats.
-It is inherited in a autosomal dominant manner, with homozygous FD/FD cats often resulting in extreme exostosis in the legs causing lameness, and other more severe struggles with osteochondrodysplasia.
+It is inherited in an autosomal dominant manner, with homozygous FD/FD cats often resulting in extreme exostosis in the legs causing lameness, and other more severe struggles with osteochondrodysplasia.
 Heterozygous FD/fd cats may still struggle with similar bone defects & other issues, just to a less extreme degree.

 Common reasons for disqualification includes birth defects, such as crossed eyes.
 Or, lack of accordance with the show rules.
 For example, too short or round of a head, round eyes, a short "cobby" body, weak chin, or aggressive behavior.

 Litter

 The average litter size is generally three to five kittens.

 Approximately half of the kittens in each litter will have folded ears, while the remaining kittens will be straight-eared.